Sri Lanka President Near Airport As Exile Rumours Spread - UrduPoint

 Hours later, the parliamentary speaker announced Rajapaksa would resign on Wednesday to allow a "peaceful transition of power".

-The 73-year-old leader had taken refuge at a navy facility, a top defence official told AFP, before being brought to the Katunayake airbase -- which shares a perimeter fence with the country's main Bandaranaike International airport.
+The 73-year-old leader had taken refuge at a navy facility in the island's northeast, a top defence official said, adding that he was brought to the Katunayake airbase adjoining the country's main international airport.

-"He and his entourage were flown back to Colombo in two Bell 412 choppers," he added.
+"He and his entourage were flown back to Colombo in two Bell 412 choppers," the official added.

-There was no official word from the president's office about his whereabouts, but several local media reports speculated he was set to leave for Dubai later Monday.
+There was no official word from the president's office about his whereabouts, and several local media reports speculated he was set to leave for Dubai later Monday.

+But four commercial flights subsequently took off for middle Eastern destinations without him, airport officials said.

+Immigration officers were refusing to go to the VIP suite to stamp his passport, while he insisted he would not go through the public facilities, they added -- a humiliating stand-off for the leader once known as 'The Terminator'.

+A military source said Rajapaksa, who remains the commander-in-chief of the armed forces, had the option of travelling in an air force aircraft.

-Prime Minister Ranil Wickremesinghe's office said Rajapaksa had officially informed him of his intention to resign, without specifying a date.
+Prime Minister Ranil Wickremesinghe's office said Rajapaksa had officially informed him of the president's intention to resign, without specifying a date.

 Official sources said a suitcase full of documents had also been left behind at the stately mansion.